CourseMaker/gatsby-theme-coursemaker/README.md

 * Every directory directly underneath the `school/courses` directory represents a course.
 * Every course is configured via the index.mdx file in its root directory.

+#### The Course index.mdx
+Many aspects of your course are configured in the index.mdx file frontmatter at the course directory root.
+These include:

+* `courseImage` which looks in the `/assets` directory of your course folder for the file you indicate.
+This image will appear on your school and course landing pages.

 #### 💰 Gated Content Feature
 * GATSBY_ENABLE_PAYMENTS